For the SFCP education means:

 - Working in a group setting with a trained facilitator.

 - Working towards a consensus through mutual understanding.

 Socratic Dialogue in Schools with Rene Saran and Tamsyn Imison

 With the support and co-operation of Tamsyn Imison, Dr Rene Saran carried out a number of Socratic dialogues with school children on topics such as ‘Is bullying a fact of life?’
-Sarren is joint editor of Enquiring Minds – Socratic Dialogue in Education, which discusses how the Socratic Method provides opportunities for educators to:
+Saran is joint editor (together with Barbara Neisser) of Enquiring Minds – Socratic Dialogue in Education, which discusses how the Socratic Method provides opportunities for educators to: